Advising related questions

 at the Curriculum tab for each degree.
 Print versions of degree requirement check sheets are available in 2045 HAW.

-KU's pre-medical advisor, Paul Crosby, has created an extensive pre-medical advising web site
+KU's Lawrence campus pre-medical advisors maintain an extensive pre-medical advising website

 for various pre-health professions.
 There are links within the various pages for required and recommended courses.